leadedge/VirtualAudioRegister/README.md

 VirtualAudioRegister.exe can be used to register or un-register the filters.
 This has Administrator privileges and Windows UAC might intercept, but just allow it.

-Check "Include 32 bit" to register for use with both 32 bit and 64 bit programs.

 If 'virtual-audio-device' has not been registered, click the 'Register' button.
+This wil register both 32 bit and 64 bit versions.

 You will see either confirmation of success or details of any error.
 After confirmation of success, the button will show 'UnRegister'.
 Click 'Unregister' to remove it from the system.